 - Unable to resolve conflict in a productive way: Often bullying is a result of a conflict that your child was unable to resolve.

-If you think your child is dealing with depression or anxiety or might benefit from talking to someone other than you, it might be best to have them talk to a psychologist, counselor or other mental health professional.
+If you think your child is dealing with depression or anxiety, it might be helpful to have her talk to a psychologist, counselor or other mental health professional.

 With all of this, it is important that you have realistic expectations.
-It will take time for your child to change his or her behavior.
-It is important that you create an environment where your child feels safe and loved, yet continue to remind him or her that negative behaviors such as bullying will not be tolerated.
+It will take time for your child to change his behavior.
+It is important that you create an environment where your child feels safe and loved, yet continue to remind him that negative behaviors such as bullying will not be tolerated.

-Our team at Cincinnati Children’s has created the Girls Guide to End Bullying a program to help children, teens, parents and teachers learn about and stop bullying.
-The tips and strategies discussed above are available to you in our parent manual, where they are discussed in greater detail and include accompanying materials.
+Our team at Cincinnati Children’s has created the Girls Guide to End Bullying and the Boys Guide to End Bullying, programs to help children, teens, parents and teachers learn about and stop bullying.
+The tips and strategies discussed above are available to you in our parent manual.
+The suggestions go into greater detail and include accompanying materials.